-The 1096 form is not required when you eFile.
+The 1096 form isn't required when you eFile.

 Do I have to use 1099-K if I paid my bills through Bill.com?
 What if I paid using a debit or credit card?

-- 1099-K forms are not required for payments made through Bill.com using ACH.
+- 1099-K forms aren't required for payments made through Bill.com using ACH.

-For 1099 vendors being paid by Bill.com Vendor Direct, the vendor's payment settlement entity will send them a 1099-K. The payer does not need to send vendors a 1099 form.
+For 1099 vendors being paid by Bill.com Vendor Direct, the vendor's payment settlement entity will send them a 1099-K. The payer doesn't need to send vendors a 1099 form.

 1099-K forms are sent through a third-party settlement entity to people who were paid with funds received from another source (ex: paid funds from debit/credit card transaction to a merchant that the card owner made a purchase from).

-If the payment was processed by a third-party settlement entity for credit or debit cards, they will issue a 1099-K instead of a 1099-MISC.
+If the payment was processed by a third-party settlement entity for credit or debit cards, they'll issue a 1099-K instead of a 1099-MISC.
 The payment card networks are required to submit gross sales information reporting (IRS Form 1099-K) to the IRS for each merchant.

-Note: Bill.com is not a third party network and does not make third party network payments.
-We are not a Payment Settlement Entity.
+Note: Bill.com isn't a third-party network and doesn't make third-party network payments.
+We aren't a Payment Settlement Entity.